lea-cohausz/causalfair/README.md

 *causalfair* should be upwards compatible, so it should not be a problem if you have newer versions.

 ### Example
-ExampleNotebook.ipynb displays the most important functionalities of causalfair.
+ExampleNotebook.ipynb in in the causalfair folder displays the most important functionalities of causalfair.

 ### Documentation